-Cumbria Crystal and David Shuttle have been selling the finest British Crystal together since the turn of the millennium.
+Cumbria Crystal and David Shuttle have been selling the finest British drystal together since the turn of the millennium.
 However, the Cumbria Crystal story began much earlier in the 20th century.

 Cumbria Crystal is renowned for various unique reasons.
-In production, they are known to produce only the highest standard of brilliantly clear Lead Crystal, using only traditional handmade methods.
-They can do this because the factory is the last surviving factory of its kind in the UK.
+In production, they are known to produce only the highest standard of brilliantly clear lead crystal, using only traditional handmade methods.
+They can do this because the factory is the last surviving of its kind in the UK.
 Their company size and stringent quality standards ensure exclusive products for all clients, and their in-house skills enable them to offer an unrivalled bespoke service for luxury crystal.

 The people of Cumbria Crystal

 Cumbria Crystal are a company with a small, close-knit community.
 Everyone from their Master Craftsmen to their lovely apprentices in their factory are essential to the production of the luxury crystal.

 Working together efficiently and with a real pride in their work, all these members of the team make Cumbria Crystal the brand it is today.